onflow/flow-cli/docs/signature-generate.md

 flow signatures generate <payload>
 ```

-Make sure the account you want to use for signing is saved in the `flow.json` configuration.
+⚠️ _Make sure the account you want to use for signing is saved in the `flow.json` configuration.
-The address of the account is not important, just the private key.
+The address of the account is not important, just the private key._

 ## Example Usage